EmilionR/pp5-frontend/README.md

 Figma - Wireframing

-Lucidchart - ERD design
+dBeaver - ERD design

-Multi Device Webiste Mockup Generator - For testing how the site looks on different devices.
+AmIResponsive - For testing how the site looks on different devices.

 WAVE Evaluation Tool - To check accessibility.